ApryseSDK/pdftron-react-native/README.md

 ### thumbnailFilterModes
 array of `Config.ThumbnailFilterMode` tags, optional

-Defines filter modes that can show on thumbnail view
+Defines filter modes that can show on thumbnail view.
+If null, all modes will be displayed

 Example: